Open problems in deformations of Artinian algebras, Hilbert schemes and around: Open problems

 \begin{problem} What is the smallest $d$ such that $\Hilb_d(\mathbb{A}^3)$ is reducible?
 We have $12\leq d\leq 78$. \end{problem} While the Hilbert scheme of $\mathbb{A}^3$ was investigated for many years, it seems that the Gorenstein locus in $\mathbb{A}^4$ received less attention.
 It is however important for applications to secant varieties, see~\cite{bubu2010, jabu_ginensky_landsberg_Eisenbuds_conjecture}. \begin{problem} What is the smallest $d$ such that $\Hilb_d^{\Gor}(\mathbb{A}^4)$ is reducible?
 We have $15\leq d\leq 140$. \end{problem}

 It is puzzling that despite proofs of reducibility, no components other than the smoothable one are known (see also~\S\ref{sec:compressed}) for $\Hilb_d(\mathbb{A}^3)$.
 We put forward the following problem. \begin{problem} Describe (an open subset of) a component of $\Hilb_d(\mathbb{A}^3)$ other than the smoothable one.
 Here $d$ can be a large integer, even $d\gg 78$. \end{problem} Finding the components on $\mathbb{A}^3$ means working with large $d$.
 However, it would be really interesting to have a full description of what happens ``near home''.
-This is the motivation for the following problem. \begin{problem} Classify all components of $\Hilb_d(\mathbb{A}^n)$ for $d$ reasonably small, for example $d= 10$ or a little higher, $n$ arbitrary. \end{problem} It is enough to classify elementary components: those which parameterize irreducible finite subschemes.
+This is the motivation for the following problem.
+(The problem was solved for $d\leq 10$ in~\cite{Galazka_Keneshlou_Sivic__Small_components}.
+The only elementary components are the Shafarevich's ones.) \begin{closedproblem} Classify all components of $\Hilb_d(\mathbb{A}^n)$ for $d$ reasonably small, for example $d= 10$ or a little higher, $n$ arbitrary. \end{closedproblem} It is enough to classify elementary components: those which parameterize irreducible finite subschemes.
 The known elementary components for small $d$ come from Shafarevich~\cite{Shafarevich_Deformations_of_1de}, which generalizes~\cite{emsalem_iarrobino_small_tangent_space}.
 The components parameterize algebras with Hilbert function $(1,n,r)$ for certain $r$, see discussion below Problem~\ref{prob:ShGap}.
 The component $(1,7,7)$ was also found independently later in~\cite[Corollary~4.10]{bertone_cioffi_roggero__smoothable_1771}.
 The other known elementary components of degree $d\leq 15$, according to the author's knowledge, are the $(1,5,3,4)$ obtained by Huibregtse~\cite{Huibregtse_elementary}, the $(1,5,6,1)$ obtained by Kleiman-Kleppe~\cite{Kleiman_Kleppe}, the $(1,6,6,1)$ obtained earlier by Iarrobino-Emsalem by the method of~\cite{emsalem_iarrobino_small_tangent_space}, and the $(1,4,6,4)$ obtained by Satriano-Staal in~\cite[Theorem~1.3]{Satriano_Staal}.
 It would be very interesting to understand whether these are all elementary components for small $d$.
 (For example, Huibregtse generalized his result in~\cite{Huibregtse_more_elementary}, but $d$ is larger in the examples obtained there).
 The recent advances in \BBname{} decompositions, see for example~\cite{Jelisiejew__Elementary}, make such a classification project ambitious but not insane.

 We now pass to discussing the Quot scheme.
 We consider the case of $r$ large enough, say $r\geq d$.
 We still assume characteristic zero.
 For $n\geq 4$ the scheme $\Quotrnd$ is reducible for every $d\geq 4$~\cite[p.72]{Guralnick__commuting_pairs}.
 For $n=3$, the scheme $\Quotrdthree$ is irreducible for $d\leq 10$ \cite{Sivic__Varieties_of_commuting_matrices} and actually for $d\leq 11$ (personal communication from Klemen \v{S}ivic), while this scheme is reducible for $d\geq 29$, see~\cite{Holbrook_Olmadic} or~\cite[p.238]{Ngo_Sivic}.
 The punctual Quot scheme $\Quotrndpthree$ behaves similarly.
 It is irreducible for $d\leq 6$ by~\cite{Ngo_Sivic} and reducible for $d\geq 13$ by~\cite[7.10.5]{OMeara}.